We have designed our ambitious curriculum to challenge all our children regardless of their individual needs and life experiences.

 Our Children are provided with the opportunities to develop the learning behaviours than enable them to become life-long learners.

-At Merebrook our curriculum is organised around core topics for each phase of learning.
+At Merebrook our curriculum is organised around core topics.
 Topics are carefully chosen to ensure all children are engaged and motivated, they also give children the experience to learn about themes that they may not have been exposed to previously.
-We believe that choosing the right context to engage our children in their learning is vital in fostering a love of learning.
+Keystage 1 topics are organised into cycle A (current academic year 2020-2021) and cycle B. We believe that choosing the right context to engage our children in their learning is vital in fostering a love of learning.

 Subject knowledge and skills are planned and developed systematically through each topic with relevant links made to subjects and prior learning.
 Click the links below for further information on the topics we currently offer and the progression of knowledge, skills and vocabulary for each subject area.